cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `ML7AS`: compile for Mindcode Logic version 7 (revision A) standard processors
 * `ML7AW`: compile for Mindcode Logic version 7 (revision A) world processor

+## Option `goal`

+Use the `goal` option to specify whether the compiler/optimizer prefers to generate smaller code or faster code.
+Possible values are:

+* `size`: the compiler/optimizer tries to generate smaller code.
+* `speed`: the compiler/optimizer might add instructions, if it makes the resulting code faster.
+Currently, this distinction is employed by the loop optimizer, which can duplicate parts of the code to avoid unnecessary jump.
+At this moment, at most three instructions per avoided jump are generated.
+* `auto`: reserved for future use, at this moment the setting is identical to `size`.

+Over time, additional `speed` specific optimizations will be added, as well as an automatic process to find the best balance between speed and size.

 ## Option `optimization`

-Use the `optimization` option set the optimization level of the compiler:
+Use the `optimization` option to set the optimization level of the compiler:

 ```
 #set optimization = basic